cloudmesh/classes/docs/source/i524/technologies.rst

    In :cite:`www-trident-tutorial`, it is explained that Apache Trident is a "high-level abstraction for doing realtime computing on top of [Apache] Storm."
 Similarly to Apache Storm, Apache Trident was developed by Twitter.
-Futhermore, :cite:`www-trident-tutorial` introduces Trident as a tool that "allows you to seamlessly intermix high throughput (millions of messages per second), stateful stream processing with low latency distributed querying."
+Furthermore, :cite:`www-trident-tutorial` introduces Trident as a tool that "allows you to seamlessly intermix high throughput (millions of messages per second), stateful stream processing with low latency distributed querying."
 In